aaronsteers/resolve-ci-vars-action/README.md

-# 🔧 Resolve Variables Action
+# 🔧 Resolve CI Variables Action

 ⚡️ Run your CI workflows with multiple triggers.
 Stop writing custom bash variable resolvers, and end your if/then expression nightmares.